-Replacement and regeneration of filters after about 25 days keeps the CL system up and running.
-The regeneration procedure followed consists of heating at $240^{\circ}C$ in a H_2/Ar (7/93) flux of 100 liters/hour for 16 hours, followed by a 2-hour cleaning with Ar.
-Design of upgraded purifiers cartridge batteries [13] for use in CMS RPC is completed.
-In the following sections we discuss the filters currently used.
+The filters studied in this paper are described in Appendix I. The regeneration procedure consisted of the heating at 240° C in a H2/Ar (7/93) flux of 100 liters/hour for 16 hours, followed by a 2-hour cleaning with Ar.